AmateurECE/Kernel-Factory/README.md

 initial login:

 ```
-docker run -d --rm kernel-factory \
+docker run -dP kernel-factory \
-	-v /Volumes/shared-workspace:/home/<user>/shared-workspace
+	-v /Volumes/shared-workspace:/shared-workspace
 ```

+It's important to note that the `popcorn` script only allows the container to run while it is being utilized by another process.
+Because of this, the user should never start the container with the `--rm` flag and use the `popcorn` script in conjunction.

 The volume `shared-workspace` is a location on a ***case-sensitive*** filesystem.
 By default, the completed image is placed here under the directory `kernel.build`.
-The user should take note, as this directory is removed, along with its contents, whenever a build is started.
+The user should take note, as the `kernel-build` directory is removed, along with its contents, whenever a build is started.
 Additionally, the user may place sources to build on this volume, as long as the corresponding `Makefile`s are edited accordingly.

-Because this is the default behavior, the user should ensure that the container is started with a mounted volume at the path `/home/<user>/shared-workspace`.
+Because this is the default behavior, the user should ensure that the container is started with a mounted volume at the path `/shared-workspace`.
 If this directory does not exist, the custom Makefile provided in the image will complain and exit.